r-ym/r-ym.github.io/_books/if_on_a_winters_night_a_traveller.md

 ---
-"\uFEFFauthors": Italo Calvino
+author: Italo Calvino
 title: If On a Winter's Night a Traveller
-layout: post
+layout: book
 ---